Baby Trend Navigator Review

 The Navigator performance for ease of use is below the average for the group.

 Fold and Unfold

-Each seat moves independently of the other for individualized comfort, and unlike tandem style strollers each passenger has the same riding experience.
-The Navigator has a nicely padded leg rest, better than that on the Baby Trend Expedition Double, but it isn't adjustable, and there is a gap before the foot rest.
-The footrest is wider than the Expedition and made of hard plastic so it should be easy to clean.
-The seat backs recline using a plastic buckle with a one side adjustable strap length.
-Operating the buckle requires two hands to use and is stiff compared to the competition.
+Each seat moves independently of the other for individualized comfort, and unlike tandem strollers, each passenger has the same experience.
+The Navigator has a padded leg rest, but it isn't adjustable, and there is a gap before the footrest.
+The footrest is wider than the Expedition and made of hard plastic so it is easy to clean.
+The seatbacks recline using a plastic buckle with a one-side adjustable strap length.
+Operating the buckle requires two hands and is stiff.
 The strap can be a struggle to move, and one hand has to hold the plastic end while the other moves the strap through the plastic threading.
-Both seats slope back, but not far enough to consider flat or perfect for napping.
+Both seats slope back, but not far enough to be perfect for napping.